1988 United States Senate election in Minnesota

 The 1988 United States Senate election in Minnesota was held on November 8, 1988.
-Incumbent Republican U.S. Senator David Durenberger won re-election to his second full term.
-He was challenged by democratic Hubert "Skip" Humphrey III, the son of former vice president Hubert Humphrey.
+Incumbent Republican U.S. Senator David Durenberger won re-election to his third term.
+He was challenged by the DFL candidate Hubert "Skip" Humphrey III, the son of former vice president Hubert Humphrey.
 The seat had previously been held by both of Skip Humphrey's parents.
+This is the last time that Minnesota voted for a Senate candidate and a presidential candidate of different political parties as Durenberger, a liberal Republican, remained popular among Minnesotans during his tenure in the Senate.